 School milk is available for all children through the 'Cool milk' scheme.
 This is free to pupils under 5, however, there is a charge for children aged 5 and over who wish to have milk.
-Ask for details of the scheme at the school office or visit: www.coolmilk.com.
+Visit: www.coolmilk.com, if you would like to order and pay for milk for your child to be delivered to school where you can sign up and manage your own account.